 Degree programs in the Department of Health and Human Physiology consistently rank among the top of their kind nationwide.
 They are versatile and designed for students with widely varying academic objectives.
 The department's students are highly motivated and do well academically.
 Many of them graduate with honors.

-Admission to the Bachelor of Science (BS) degree program is selective.
-The curriculum includes foundation courses in biology, mathematics, statistics, chemistry, and physics, plus courses in anatomy and physiology.
+The Bachelor of Science (BS) degree curriculum includes foundation courses in biology, mathematics, statistics, chemistry, and physics, plus courses in anatomy and physiology.
 Elective courses provide in-depth study across a broad range of topics in human physiology, including those related to health and disease.
 Students also must complete the College of Liberal Arts and Sciences General Education Program.